-Our indirect supply chain provides us the necessary services to run our business including technology, facilities (catering and cleaning), professional services, marketing, print and recruitment.
+facilities (catering and cleaning), professional services, marketing, print and recruitment.
 In addition, we receive back office and claims handling services from our offshore service providers located in India and South Africa.

-Although our core operations (and most of our immediate supply chain) is based in the UK, we maintain an awareness that this does not mean we do not have any potential Modern Slavery risk exposures within our supply chain, and the supporting processes we follow across our Procurement and Supply Chain function are key to supporting our adherence to the Act.
+Although our core operations (and most of our immediate supply chain) are based in the UK, we maintain an awareness that this does not mean we do not have any potential Modern Slavery risk exposures within our supply chain, and the supporting processes we follow across our Procurement and Supply Chain function are key to supporting our adherence to the Act.